This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Property valuation costs

-Lenders will get the property you are borrowing against valued, to ensure the loan amount they offer is based on a realistic price and that the property is a suitable security for the loan.
+Lenders secure a valuation on the property you are borrowing against.
+This is to ensure the loan amount they offer is based on a realistic price, and that the property is a suitable security for the loan.
 Some lenders offer free valuations; others will pass on the cost of the valuation to you.

 If you want to keep upfront costs low, let your advisor know you are interested in free valuation deals.